MathePhysics/GriDDE/README.md

-# Grid cell Decorrelation for Distance Encoding (GRIDDE)
+# Grid cell Decorrelation for Distance Encoding (GriDDE)

 This repository contains code for simulating and analyzing the (De-)correlation of grid cell activity based on the following article:\
 ["P. Dasbehera, A. S. Dogra, and W. T. Redman, Distance by de-correlation: Computing distance with heterogeneous grid cells"](https://arxiv.org/abs/2511.08292)